 Here he is again, circa 1975.
 This time as part of the Rolling Thunder Revue.
 Some credit Neuwirth as a major ringleader in this particular circus.
 Others — such as the actual bandleader Rob Stoner — dismiss his contribution and point to his out-of-tune and hoarse vocal stylings.
 Stoner claims they actually muted Neuwirth on the Rolling Thunder shows that eventually were released on Bob’s Bootleg Series.
 Perhaps Dylan’s sidekick studied at the Donna Godchaux School of Harmony.
 Or was Stoner simply jealous of Neuwirth’s access to Bob?

 There was one self-titled Bob Neuwirth album on David Geffen’s Asylum label around this time but it was marred by, again, less than compelling vocals and sub-par songwriting as well.
 And then, at least as far as a public profile is concerned, Neuwirth disappeared.
-There were rumours, according to Dylan’s biographer Howard Sounes, that he took up with his old boss’s ex-wife, Sara, the real “Sad Eyed Lady of the Lowlands.”
+There were rumors, according to Dylan’s biographer Howard Sounes, that he took up with his old boss’s ex-wife, Sara, the real “Sad Eyed Lady of the Lowlands.”
 But who knows?
 The important point is that Neuwirth re-emerged in the late 80s and all the way through the 90s as a tremendous artist in his own right, culminating in his masterwork, Havana Midnight, in 1999.
 Along the way, he found time to produce a pair of albums by secret heroes Steve Young (“Switchblades of Love”) and Vince Bell (“Phoenix”) that I’d urge you to check out in their entirety if I didn’t know better.

 In Scorcese’s Dylan doc, No Direction Home, Neuwirth comes across as perhaps the most sober and articulate interviewee.
 He remarks that back when Dylan made a name for himself, the question was not “what or who does he sound like?” but, rather, “what does he have to SAY?”
 Shall we, working in reverse chronological order, have a listen to what Neuwirth himself has to say?